captn3m0/india-mutual-fund-ter-tracker/README.md

 TODO: Create a Mastodon bot that posts updates as they happen.

+## Why

+The emails sent by Mutual Funds are quite useless, as they don't contain the actual TER change, just a notification of the change.
+You're expected to go to the website, and find the TER details on your own.

+This is a simple tracker that allows you to watch the TER changes for all funds.

 ## License

 Licensed under the [MIT License](https://nemo.mit-license.org/).
 See LICENSE file for details.